-While on a long stay in another part of the globe, tourists often find themselves wondering what to do next to escape the daily routine of their travels.
-If you’ve never been on a zipline and are now ready for the thrilling experience, Germany is the perfect place to try it.
+While on an extended stay in another part of the globe, tourists often wonder what to do next to escape the daily routine of their travels.
+If you’ve never been on a zipline and are now ready for a thrilling experience, Germany is the perfect place to try it.
 These are the best zip lines in Germany.

-People describe ziplining in Germany as something that can give you the same kind of adrenaline rush as having the star role in an action movie.
-And if you’re wondering how ziplining feels, it’s also known as a flying fox, which best encapsulates the experience.
+People describe ziplining in Germany as something that can give you the same adrenaline rush as having the starring role in an action movie.
+And if you’re wondering how zip lining feels, it’s also known as a flying fox, which best encapsulates the experience.

-Zipline tours in Germany are some of the best the country has to offer; they’re a ton of fun for people of all ages.
-So when people are in the German countryside with its lush forests and rugged mountain ranges, curious adventurers won’t have to think too much about what to do next.
+Zip line tours in Germany are some of the best the country has to offer; they’re a ton of fun for people of all ages.
+So when people are in the German countryside with its lush forests and rugged mountain ranges, curious adventurers won’t have to overthink what to do next.

 Here are the best places to get your heart racing while zipping through some of Germany’s most breathtaking scenery: